quantgirluk/Quant-Girl-Blog/Advent_Calendar/README.md

 # Advent Calendar 2023

-This year I used the countdown to Christmas 🎄 to revisit some probability distributions and shared them in my blog and social networks.
+I used the countdown to Christmas 🎄 to revisit some probability distributions and shared them in my website and social networks.
+To see the full calendar please visit my [post: Advent Calendar 2023.](https://quantgirl.blog/advent-calendar-2023/)

-This repo contains the Python scripts to create the images.
+This repo contains  the figures  as well as the Python scripts to make them.

-For all the submissions visit my [Blog](https://quantgirl.blog/advent-calendar-2023/)

 ## 1. Binomial
 <p align="center">